Southern Mongolia: Activities Launched To Help Rural Women

-In conjunction with International Women's Day on March 8, 2013, the Women's Federation of the Alxa League in Inner Mongolia launches its 'Caring for Women Month' campaign.
+In conjunction with International Women's Day on March 8, 2013, the Women's Federation of the Alxa League in Southern Mongolia launches its 'Caring for Women Month' campaign.

 Below is an article published by All-China Women’s Federation: